Lige Clarke: Gay newspaper

 In 1972, Clarke and Nichols took the lead of Gay, one of the first weekly newspapers in the nation dedicated to homosexual news and issues.
 Gay was America's first national LGBTQ newspaper, that was originally founded in 1969 at the tail end of the Stonewall Riot.
 Gay was affiliated with Screw magazine, a pornographic newspaper.
 Clarke also used this platform to claim that, "the homosexual revolution is only part of a larger revolution, sweeping through all segments of society."
-Gay also sought to provide in-depth reporting and commentary for the LGBT community.
+Gay also sought to provide in-depth reporting and commentary for the LGBTQ community.

 Gay was the first weekly newspaper in the U.S. to cover politics and culture from a gay perspective.
 The newspaper featured a diverse range of content, including contributions from prominent activists and writers.
-It covered significant events, such as the rise of the Gay Activists Alliance, and explored issues of identity, relationships, and societal challenges relevant to LGBT individuals.
+It covered significant events, such as the rise of the Gay Activists Alliance, and explored issues of identity, relationships, and societal challenges relevant to LGBTQ individuals.

-Gay sought to reach a broad audience within the LGBT community.
-This readership growth demonstrated the increasing demand for LGBT-focused media.
+Gay sought to reach a broad audience within the LGBTQ community.
+This readership growth demonstrated the increasing demand for LGBTQ-focused media.

 The newspaper also documented the growing gay rights movement, providing a platform for diverse voices and perspectives.
-It reported on discrimination against LGBT people and covered controversial topics relevant to the community.
+It reported on discrimination against LGBTQ people and covered controversial topics relevant to the community.

-Clarke and Nichols, through their leadership, created a publication that contributed to the expanding landscape of LGBT media.
-Gay was one of the early publications to specifically address the LGBT community, paving the way for future publications.
+Clarke and Nichols, through their leadership, created a publication that contributed to the expanding landscape of LGBTQ media.
+Gay was one of the early publications to specifically address the LGBTQ community, paving the way for future publications.
 Gay became the most profitable gay newspaper in the country.